- Home

 - Weather impacts on walking & cycling

-Weather Impacts on Walking and Cycling
+Measuring Weather Impacts on Pedestrian and Bicycle Traffic

 Most people have an idea of how weather might increase or decrease pedestrians and cyclists on a road - but data often reveals higher levels of winter cycling and walking in the rain than expected.